-In September of 1693, in the aftermath of the Salem witchcraft hysteria, a Boston girl, Margaret Rule, convinced the town that she was possessed by demons.
+In September of 1693, just after the Salem witchcraft hysteria, a Boston girl, Margaret Rule, convinced the town that demons possessed her.
 It very nearly restarted the witch hysteria.

-Rule was a member of Rev. Cotton Mather’s North End church in Boston.
-Mather was an instrumental instigator in the Salem witch trials, and a believer in the power of spirits.
+Rule belonged to the Rev. Cotton Mather’s North End church in Boston.
+Mather, instrumental in instigating the Salem witch trials, believed in the power of spirits.
 When he learned of Margaret Rule’s afflictions, he went to visit.

-John and Emma Rule of Saco, Maine had been forced south to Boston because of the fighting between colonists and Indians in the north.
-They were a sober and honest family, Mather believed.
-Their daughter Margaret had an uneasy relationship with an older woman in their North End neighborhood, and in September the older woman scolded Margaret.
+John and Emma Rule of Saco, Maine, had been forced south to Boston because of the fighting between colonists and Indians in the north.
+Mather believed them a sober and honest family.
+But their daughter Margaret had an uneasy relationship with an older woman in their North End neighborhood.
+In September the older woman scolded Margaret.
 The woman had previously been accused of casting spells, but the Rules chose not to make any public accusation against her.

 Margaret Rule Overheats

 On September 13, Margaret had attracted the usual crowd at her bedside.
 The room grew overheated.
 Margaret fainted, and Mather fanned her with his hat.
-Margaret had begun to sense information via her spiritual connections.
-She correctly predicted the near drowning of a local boy.
+Margaret had begun to sense information via her spiritual connections, and she correctly predicted the near drowning of a local boy.
 Cotton Mather had grown irritated that 17 pages of a sermon had been misplaced, and Rule told him that the spirits had told her demons had taken it, but that it would be returned.

 On September 19, Mather visited Margaret Rule once again.
-She was still sick, but she felt she was getting the upper hand in expelling the demons.
+She still felt sick, but she felt she was getting the upper hand in expelling the demons.

 Robert Calef Tells a Story

-Robert Calef, a Boston cloth merchant, was growing weary of the popular obsession with witches.
+Robert Calef, a Boston cloth merchant, grew weary of the popular obsession with witches.
 He believed the Mathers, Cotton and his father Increase, and others were dangerously whipping up public hysteria to gain attention for themselves.
 So he decided to write his own account of the Margaret Rule affair.

-In Calef’s retelling, (published as More Wonders of the Invisible World) the scene at Margaret Rule’s bedside becomes rather more tawdry.
+In Calef’s retelling (published as More Wonders of the Invisible World), the scene at Margaret Rule’s bedside becomes rather more tawdry.
 In Calef’s version of events, Margaret Rule looks more like an attention-starved young woman.
 And the Mathers come off as more manipulative.
 And, Calef included a shocking detail.
-He hints that the Mathers put their hands on Margaret and that she was not always properly covered while lying in bed.
-Calef sent his manuscript to Mather to seek comment.
+He hints that the Mathers put their hands on Margaret when she didn’t have proper covering while she lay in bed.
+Calef then sent his manuscript to Mather to seek comment.
 Cotton Mather fired off a letter:

 “A false representation it is that I rubbed Rule’s stomach, her breast not being covered,” Mather objected.
 “You cannot but know how much this representation has contributed to make people believe a smutty thing of me.”

-While Calef suggested Mather was hoping to whip up another round of witchcraft hysteria in Massachusetts, Mather defended himself.
+While Calef suggested Mather hoped to whip up another round of witchcraft hysteria in Massachusetts, Mather defended himself.
 He pointed out that he used all his influence with Rule to stop her from naming anyone as a witch.